gitlabhq/gitlabhq/doc/development/diffs.md

 of hitting the repository every time we need the diff of the file, we:

 1. Check whether we have the `NoteDiffFile#diff` persisted and use it
-2. Otherwise, if it's a current MR revision, use the persisted `MergeRequestDiffFile#diff`
+1. Otherwise, if it's a current MR revision, use the persisted `MergeRequestDiffFile#diff`
-3. In the last scenario, go the the repository and fetch the diff
+1. In the last scenario, go the repository and fetch the diff

 ## Diff limits